fluttercandies/should_rebuild/README.md

 ```
 The Todo widget only rebuild if counter changes

-ShouldeRebuild Widget is a generic StatefulWidget,this generic represents the type of Widget returned by the builder method
+ShouldRebuild Widget is a generic StatefulWidget,this generic represents the type of Widget returned by the builder method